ionous/sashimi/README.md

 # Sashimi
 Sashimi provides a small platform to play with interactive fiction programming concepts.
 It is not yet a complete IF engine, and may never be. ( It's not an immediate goal, for instance, to provide proper English output. )

 Based on some ideas from [Infom7](http://inform7.com), Sashimi uses a "scripting language" embedded inside of [Go](http://golang.org).

-For example:
+In the example story:

 ```go
     s.The("container",
       Called("the cabinet"), In("the studio"),